Clueless poster

 The inciting incident occurs at 11 minutes when New student Tai Frasier arrives at school - an awkward, unfashionable girl from the East Coast who doesn't fit Beverly Hills standards.
 Rather than dismissing her, Cher sees a "project" and decides to give Tai a makeover, setting the transformational journey in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Cher fully commits to transforming Tai into a popular girl, declaring "She's my friend because she's my project."
+This indicates the protagonist's commitment to Cher fully commits to transforming Tai into a popular girl, declaring "She's my friend because she's my project."
 This active choice to invest in someone else (even if initially self-serving) marks her entry into Act 2, where her own transformation will mirror Tai's., moving from reaction to action.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, After being held at gunpoint during a mall robbery, then failing her driver's test, Cher hits rock bottom.
 She returns home defeated, and Josh criticizes her superficial charity work.
 Her entire identity - beauty, popularity, competence - feels meaningless.
-The "whiff of death" arrives through her symbolic failure and vulnerability., demonstrates the protagonist at their lowest point.
+The "whiff of death" arrives through her symbolic failure and vulnerability., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Breakthrough realization: "I love Josh!"
 Cher finally sees clearly, combining her social skills with newfound emotional depth and self-awareness.
 She understands that real transformation isn't about changing others - it's about changing herself.
 She chooses authentic substance over superficial appearances., demonstrating the transformation achieved throughout the journey.